robert-hague-mona-lisa-curse-2.jpg

 Mona Lisa's Curse, AP, 2014

-hand-coloured lithograph on cotton rag paper, edition of 10, framed
+hand-coloured lithograph on cotton rag paper, edition of 10, dark stained Australian hardwood frame

 I ENQUIRE I